 If you’ve had the opportunity to stop by the Arvada Center on a weekday in February or April, you’ve undoubtedly noticed the hundreds of kids lining up in eager anticipation outside of our theatres, waiting for a performance.
 It’s even better to catch them when they’re leaving, and the building is full of joy and excitement as kids recount the magic of what they saw on stage.

-This upcoming spring, our Theatre for Young Audiences production of Lyle the Crocodile will welcome almost 1,000 K-5 kids a day into the Arvada Center.
-Most of these young people were visiting the Center with a school field trip, or sometimes with their families and friends.
-Many of them were there to experience theatre for the very first time.
+This upcoming spring, our Theatre for Young Audiences production of Junie B. Jones, The Musical will welcome almost 1,000 K-5 kids a day into the Arvada Center.
+Most of these young people are the Center with a school field trip, or sometimes with their families and friends.
+Many of them will come to experience theatre for the very first time.

-Live theatre like Lyle the Crocodile can be funny, delightful and moving - and it’s far more than just entertainment.
+Live theatre like Junie B. Jones, The Musical can be funny, delightful and moving - and it’s far more than just entertainment.
 Theatre is key for kids to learn how to be more creative, more communicative, and more curious about the world around them.

 Theatre Enhances Creativity and Imagination: Live theatre asks us to use our imaginations.
 The actor in a great costume isn’t really a singing snail who delivers the mail - but our imaginations can take what’s on stage and expand it in our minds.
 This kind of thinking strengthens flexibility and resourcefulness.